ChristianKohler/Homepage/content/posts/2021-01-22-ng-modules/index.md

 - Eagerly loaded modules
 - Lazy loaded modules.

-The AppModule is always loaded eagerly and lazy modules can be loaded when we navigate to a lazy route.
+The AppModule is always loaded eagerly.
+Lazy modules can be loaded when we navigate to a lazy route.
 That way the browser doesn't need to load the full application initially.

 The way we define NgModules has an affect on the resulting JavaScript bundle files.